Amygdala: Memory modulation

 The amygdala is also involved in the modulation of memory consolidation.
 Following any learning event, the long-term memory for the event is not formed instantaneously.
 Rather, information regarding the event is slowly assimilated into long-term (potentially lifelong) storage over time, possibly via long-term potentiation.
 Recent studies suggest that the amygdala regulates memory consolidation in other brain regions.
 Also, fear conditioning, a type of memory that is impaired following amygdala damage, is mediated in part by long-term potentiation.
 During the consolidation period, the memory can be modulated.
 In particular, it appears that emotional arousal following the learning event influences the strength of the subsequent memory for that event.
 Greater emotional arousal following a learning event enhances a person's retention of that event.
 Experiments have shown that administration of stress hormones to mice immediately after they learn something enhances their retention when they are tested two days later.

 The amygdala, especially the basolateral nuclei, are involved in mediating the effects of emotional arousal on the strength of the memory for the event, as shown by many laboratories including that of James McGaugh.
 These laboratories have trained animals on a variety of learning tasks and found that drugs injected into the amygdala after training affect the animals' subsequent retention of the task.
 These tasks include basic classical conditioning tasks such as inhibitory avoidance, where a rat learns to associate a mild footshock with a particular compartment of an apparatus, and more complex tasks such as spatial or cued water maze, where a rat learns to swim to a platform to escape the water.
 If a drug that activates the amygdalae is injected into the amygdalae, the animals had better memory for the training in the task.
-If a drug that inactivates the amygdalae is injected, the animals had impaired memory for the task.